 Note that since each program's definitions and requirements vary, CASPA has no specific preference as to which category you choose.
-These categories are broadly based on feedback from various PA programs and are not a comprehensive list of every type of experience.
+These categories are broadly based on feedback from various physician assistant programs and are not a comprehensive list of every type of experience.
 Your experience's individual job description and responsibilities should determine the category you select; however, it is not guaranteed that your experience will be accepted by every program in the way you categorize it.

 If you have any questions about your experiences fulfilling an individual program's prerequisite requirements, contact that program directly.

 Although you can enter any experiences that you believe are relevant to your application, we recommend focusing on those experiences within the last 10 years and at the collegiate level and above.
 Enter only current and in-progress experiences (not planned experiences), and check your program's requirements regarding documentation.

 Paid work done outside of the health care field; for example, a retail or restaurant job.